trevatk/Wifi-Cracker/README.md

 ## Usage
 You only need to download the .APK file and install it on your mobile device.
 You will need to allow third party applications before downloading and installing.

+## Step 1: before using this application you have to FORGET your current wifi connection other the scan will not work and you will be unable to attempt a connection.

+## Step 2: Before you can view any networks around you, you must enable location services through your settings.
+New android permissions require location services due to the network dealing with IP addresses.

 Description
 ------------